19 essential photography composition rules for creative photos

 Don’t be tempted to use the spot color tool when editing an image.
 Although we’re talking about photography composition tips, I’m sneaking in this important tip.

-When you have a strong subject in the foreground, it helps to have a smaller subject in the background to balance the foreground element.
+An example of balanced composition is when you have a strong subject in the foreground, including a smaller element in the background balances the foreground element.
 This is particularly so when also using the rule of thirds as a composition technique.

-When you balance elements in an image, you create interest for the viewer.
+When you balance elements in an image, you create harmony and interest for the viewer.

 This may seem to contradict my earlier photography composition tip on negative space, but that’s the advantage of so many composition rules.
 Some photography composition techniques work better with certain scenes and it’s up to you, as the photographer, to judge which rule of composition will work best for your photograph.